Skip to main content

 Our video shows how NIV effectively provides respiratory support, minimizes risks and helps patients recover quickly.
 Ideal for respiratory therapy and emergency medicine practitioners looking for innovative solutions.

-WEINMANN’s modes of oxygen therapy as a solution
+Oxygen therapy modes from WEINMANN as a solution

 Airway management and ventilation are among the most important but also the most demanding measures in the emergency medical services.

-MEDUMAT Standard2 permits oxygen therapy in which the patient inhales oxygen via a mask or a nasal cannula without breathing support.
-The demand function save oxygen, as it is administered exclusively during inspiration.
+Oxygen therapy, where the patient inhales oxygen via a mask or nasal cannula without ventilator support, is possible with MEDUMAT Standard².
+The Demand function saves oxygen, as the oxygen is exclusively administered during inhalation.

 Rescuer operates MEDUMAT Easy<sup>CPR</sup>

-In Demandflow mode, MEDUMAT Standard2 switches to breath-controlled O2 inhalation.
-Inhalation can be carried out using a ventilation mask.
-A low inhalation (trigger) pulse causes oxygen to flow until a slight overpressure interrupts the flow; expiration then takes place via the patient valve.
-This saves oxygen, as it is administered exclusively during inspiration.
+In Demand mode, MEDUMAT Standard2 switches to respiratory-controlled O2 inhalation.
+Inhalation can be carried out with a ventilation mask.
+A small inhalation (trigger) pulse causes oxygen to flow until a slight overpressure interrupts the flow and expiration takes place via the patient valve.
+This saves oxygen, as it is supplied exclusively during inspiration.